marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   uses are uninitialized.
 The pass is run twice, before and after optimization (if turned on).
 In the first pass we only warn for uses that are positively uninitialized; in the second pass we warn for uses that are possibly uninitialized.
-The pass is located in tree-ssa.c and is defined by ``pass_early_warn_uninitialized`` and ``pass_late_warn_uninitialized``.
+The pass is located in :samp:`tree-ssa.c` and is defined by ``pass_early_warn_uninitialized`` and ``pass_late_warn_uninitialized``.